Slider0007/AI-on-the-edge-device/docs/Configuration/Parameter/TakeImage/CameraFrequency.md

 ## Description

-This parameter sets the internally used camera frequency.
+This parameter sets the internally used camera frequency

 !!!
 Note